-If your business is closed down or slowed down for reasons you can’t control, business continuation insurance can be handy.
-Depending on the policy, it can replace some lost income and provide cash to get you back up to 100% capacity sooner.
+Business continuation insurance can come in useful if your company is forced to close or slow down for reasons you can’t control.
+Depending on the policy, it may be able to replace some lost income as well as provide cash to help you get back to full capacity sooner.

-Small business insurance isn’t as much fun as naming your business or lining up your first customers – but take some time to think about it.
-Don’t go to a broker straight away.
-Speak to other business owners and an accountant first.
-They’ll have great practical advice to help you decide what you need.
+Small business insurance isn’t as exciting as naming your company or finding your first customers, but it’s important to consider.
+Don’t go straight to a broker.
+First, consult with other business owners and an accountant.
+They’ll be able to provide you with excellent assistance to assist you in determining what you require.

 Chapter 11: Small business accounting

-If you’re starting a business, then you’ll need to become familiar with at least a few bookkeeping and accounting basics.
-We talk you through the main tasks, some time-saving tricks, and explain where professionals fit in.
+If you’re beginning a business, you’ll need to learn at least the fundamentals of bookkeeping and accounting.
+We’ll walk you through the most important responsibilities, offer some time-saving tips, and explain where professionals fit into the picture.

 What is accounting?

-Accounting is concerned with tracking money as it comes and goes from a business.
-Some of the information collected is reported to the government for tax purposes, but most of it is used to help the owner manage the business.
+Accounting is involved with keeping track of money as it enters and exits a company.
+Some of the data is reported to the government for tax purposes, but the majority of it is used to assist the business owner in managing the company.

 The three business accounting basics

-- Keeping records of business transactions (basic bookkeeping)
+- Keeping track of company transactions is essential (basic bookkeeping)

-- Creating accounting reports to help manage the business
+- Creating accounting reports to aid with business management

 Keeping records of business transactions (bookkeeping)

-- tell you if you’re profitable, or at least moving in that direction
+- tell you if you’re profitable, or if you’re on the right track

 - notify you if you’re likely to run out of money (even profitable businesses sometimes do)

-- make tax season far easier because you’ll have all the information required to lodge your tax returns
+- make tax season much easier by having all of the information you’ll need to file your returns.

-How to do bookkeeping for a small business
+What is the best way to perform bookkeeping for a small business?